 Hard Coat Low E Window Glass

-Hard coating, or pyrolytic coating, is called so because it is manufactured in extreme heat conditions.
-A layer of Low E indium oxide is applied during the molten phase of the window glass manufacturing.
-This hardens to a transparent but environmentally durable coating that is recommended for those who live in colder climates.
+Hard or pyrolytic coating is called so because it is manufactured in extreme heat conditions.
+A layer of Low E indium oxide is applied during the molten phase of window glass manufacturing.
+This hardens to a transparent but environmentally durable coating recommended for those in colder climates.
 Hard low E glass reflects long-wave heat energy from the inside while also allowing some short-wave infrared light to enter the home.

 WindowTech Windows and Doors offers a wide selection of energy-efficient low E-glass windows.
 Call us today for a free quote for replacement windows!